danielsaidi/ApiKit/README.md

 }
 ```

-we could easily fetch movies like this:
+we can now fetch movies like this:

 ```
-let client = URLSession.shared
+let session = URLSession.shared
 let environment = TheMovieDb.Environment.production("API_KEY")
 let route = TheMovieDb.Route.movie(id: 123)
-let movie: TheMovieDb.Movie = try await client.fetchItem(at: route, in: environment)
+let movie: TheMovieDb.Movie = try await session.fetchItem(at: route, in: environment)
 ```

 For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started] guide.